-Employee use of social media accessed through the University’s computers, networks, and other Information Technology (IT) resources and communications systems may be monitored at any time.
-Employees should not expect privacy with respect to any of their activities using University computers, networks, and other IT resources and communications systems.
-The University reserves the right to review any files, messages, or communications stored on, created, received, or sent using the University’s computers, networks, and other IT resources and communications systems.
-Employees should not use the University’s IT resources and communications systems for any matter that they desire to be kept private or confidential from the University.
+Employee use of social media accessed through the University’s computers, networks, other I.S. infrastructure resources, and communications systems may be monitored at any time.
+Employees should not expect privacy with respect to any of their activities using University computers, networks, other I.S. resources and communications systems.
+The University reserves the right to review any files, messages, or communications stored on, created, received, or sent using the University’s computers, networks, other I.S. resources, and communications systems.
+The university further reserves the right to limit or to bar specific social media platforms on the campus network and on all campus supplied devices.
+Employees should not use the University’s information services resources and communications systems for any matter that they desire to be kept private or confidential from the University.

 The I.S. infrastructure, computer systems, facilities and accounts are owned and operated by the University.
 The University reserves all rights, including termination of service without notice, to the computing resources which it owns and operates.
 This policy shall not be construed as a waiver of any rights of the University, nor shall they conflict with applicable law.

 Anyone who uses University resources illegally or improperly, as prescribed in the Acceptable Use of Technology policy or other applicable university policies, may be subject to disciplinary actions, revocation of access to the University network, and possible legal action.
 Failure to abide by these guidelines will result in revocation of privileges to use the computer systems.
 Students, faculty and staff may also be subject to disciplinary sanctions up to and including dismissal from the institution.